Gitty-McHubface/sdc-project3/README.md

 ### Note

 This does seem to be a very large model for the relatively simple simulated environment that we are working with.
-I experimented with smaller models with convolutional layers like to VGG and max pooling, but far less deep and I did not get good results.
+I experimented with smaller models that used convolutional layers like VGG and max pooling, but far less deep and I did not get good results.